-UDM administers the Toledo Chemistry Exam..
-Only students who are majoring in Software Engineering, Chemistry, Biology, Biochemistry, Pre-Med, Pre-Dental, Pre-Physician's Assistant, Nursing, Engineering, or either the 7-year BS/BA – DDS Program or the 5-year Physician Assistant Program must take the chemistry placement test.
+UDM administers the Toledo Chemistry Placement Exam.
+Students who are majoring in Software Engineering, Chemistry, Biology, Biochemistry, Pre-Medical, Pre-Dental, Pre-Physician Assistant, Nursing, Engineering, or either the 7-year BS/BA – DDS Program or the 5-year Physician Assistant Program must take the chemistry placement exam.
 Depending on educational goals, students majoring in Mathematics may need to take the chemistry placement test as well.
-Study guides are available at: http://chemexams.chem.iastate.edu/guides/index.cfm.

 You will be asked to complete a survey of your computer skills.
 The results will be used to recommend an appropriate computer course.

-Language placement tests are available during Orientation for Spanish, German, French, Latin, Japanese, and Arabic.
-All language placement tests are multiple choice and/or fill-in-the-blank, and take approximately one hour.
+Language placement tests are available during Orientation for Arabic, French, German, Japanese, Latin, and Spanish.
+All language placement tests are multiple choice and/or fill-in-the-blank and take approximately one hour.
 Since you will be placed into an appropriate level course based on your test score, you may wish to review prior to Orientation.
-Students who wish to earn credit in or to take a placement test in language other than those listed above should contact the Language & Cultural Training Department at 313-993-1102.
+Students who wish to earn credit in or to take a placement test in language other than those listed above, should contact the Language & Cultural Training Department at 313-993-1102.

 Special Testing Accommodations

-If you require special testing accommodations, please contact Emilie Gallegos, Director of Disability Support Services, at 313-578-0310, at least one week in advance of your Orientation date.
+If you require special testing accommodations, please contact Emilie Wetherington, Director of Disability Support Services, at 313-993-1158, at least one week in advance of your Orientation date.